-Naomi Campbell has posted multiple pictures of herself posing nude inside a subway carriage in New York City.
+Naomi Campbell has posted multiple pictures of herself posing nude inside a subway car in New York City.

-In what appears to be overs from a past photo shoot with Valentino and photographers Inez & Vinoodh, the 50-year-old is seen sitting on an abandoned carriage, a seat at a station and then standing on a deserted platform as a train arrives.
-She is modelling all but a series of cross-body swing bags from Valentino Garavani’s VRING collection.
+In what appears to be overs from a past photo shoot with Valentino and photographers Inez & Vinoodh, the 50-year-old is seen sitting in an abandoned car, a seat at a station and then standing on a deserted platform as a train arrives.
+She is modeling all but a series of cross-body swing bags from Valentino Garavani’s VRING collection.

-“Unpublished pictures,” Campbell captioned her Instagram posts at the weekend – which at the very least reassures her 9.3 million Instagram followers that she didn’t set foot inside a Subway station during the pandemic.
-Given the collection is a permanent staple, its unclear when exactly the campaign was shot.
+“Unpublished pictures,” Campbell captioned her Instagram posts over the weekend – which at the very least reassures her 9.3 million Instagram followers that she didn’t set foot inside a subway station during the pandemic.
+Given the collection is a permanent staple, it’s unclear when exactly the campaign was shot.

-Regardless, we can only imagine the level of sanitising that had to happen to make this shot happen.
+Regardless, we can only imagine the level of sanitizing that had to happen to make this shot happen.
 After all, Campbell is a renowned “germophobe”.

 (Editor’s note: If it weren’t for the shot of the train arriving below, I would have presumed this photo shoot took place inside the New York Transit Museum in Brooklyn, a place where old subway cars are exhibited and hired out for movies and shoots.
 But I think Campbell is – bravely – inside an actual subway station!
 Naked!)